 Most players want to sit back and “let it happen,” which isn’t realistic.
 The book is also VERY helpful in giving insight to parents about their role in the process.
 Going through this book can be a help for making sure parents HELP rather than HURT their child’s chances of being recruited.

 If you have not looked through her information I strongly encourage you to do so!

-These last two resources get more into the “Impact More Lives” part of Softball Coach Online.
+These last two resources get more into the “Impact More Lives” part of Covey Sports.
 Team Building Drills as well as basic coaching philosophy is what you will find with these resources.

 The first resource is ProActive Coaching.
 I personally began using some of their resources a few years ago.
 They have a variety of booklets about different aspects of character building, team building, team culture, etc. The booklet shown here is a sample cover of one of their many books.